madminer-tool/madminer-tutorial/book/tutorial/2_preliminaries.md

 # Preliminaries

 The tutorial has several software dependencies:
-- MadGraph
+- MadGraph.
-- Pythia
+- Pythia.
-- Delphes (optional)
+- Delphes (optional).
-- Pytorch
+- Pytorch.
-- Jupyter
+- Jupyter.
-- Scipy
+- Scipy.
-- MadMiner
+- MadMiner.

 Installing all of this can take a long time.
 To avoid that, we will use [Docker][docker-web].
 Sinclert Pérez and Irina Espejo have built Docker images with every dependency installed,